redkite-labs/redkitecms-docs/cookbook/redkite-cms-practical-manual-part-1.rst

 .. image:: //bundles/alphalemonwebsite/media/bootbusiness/img9.jpg

-A red trash icon is displayed under each button and a blue plus icon is displayed after the last button.
+A red trash icon is displayed under each button and a blue plus icon is added just before the first block and under each buttons.
+The interface has been changed since that picture has been taken.

 Remove an included block from a composite block
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~